Lessons In Network Protocol Design Learned The Hard Way In Which A Protocol Is Discussed

 Protocol Compatibility

 The most important lesson I have learned when working on Dissonance is about compatibility - early versions of Dissonance did not provide any guarantees about protocol compatibility and we frequently broke compatibility to add new features or fix small bugs.
-With hindsight this was a huge mistake, once an application id deployed across a network is becomes very difficult to coordinate upgrading all of the servers and clients at the same time!
+With hindsight this was a huge mistake, once an application is deployed across a network is becomes very difficult to coordinate upgrading all of the servers and clients at the same time!
 There are three aspects of compatibility to keep in mind when designing a protocol:

 Version Identifiers